 The property is on the Council's Register of Locally Important Buildings and the application site is located in Audley Conservation Area.
-The site is on the edge of Audley centre, and is located within the Green Belt, a Landscape Maintenance Area and the rural area of Newcastle as identified on the Local Development Framework Proposals Map.
+The site is on the edge of Audley centre, and is located within the Green Belt, an Area of Landscape Enhancement and the rural area, as identified on the Local Development Framework Proposals Map.